 •our potential inability to manage our growth in the new markets we may enter;

 •exposure to numerous and often conflicting laws, regulations, policies, standards or other requirements through our international business activities;

-•potential litigation against us;
+•potential litigation against us and investigations;

 •our use of offshore third-party resources;

 •potential failure to develop new products or enhance current products that keep pace with market demands;

 •exposure to claims if our products fail to provide accurate and timely information for clinical decision-making;

 •exposure to claims for breaches of security and viruses in our systems;